Asics Dynamis Review Facts

 .
 ASICS High Abrasion Rubber, or AHAR+, is placed around the outer edge of the shoe for better durability

 in those critical areas.
-The shoe is covered in blown rubber treads that have good grip on roads and offer a little bit of energy return.
+The shoe is covered with blown rubber treads that have a good grip on roads and offer a little bit of energy return.
 There are also grooves between the treads for flexibility.
 The main flex groove that runs vertically from the heel to the forefoot is a Guidance Line that helps improve gait and transitions.
 Inside the rubber in the center of the shoe is a plastic Trusstic System shank that helps push the foot forward, maintains structure, and keeps the weight low.

 The midsole uses FlyteFoam and a Ortholite X-40 Sockliner.
-Flytefoam is a lightweight, soft, low density foam that absorbs shock and then bounces the foot back into the air.
+Flytefoam is a lightweight, soft, low-density foam that absorbs shock and then bounces the foot back into the air.
 The Orotholite X-40 Sockliner returns energy, helps wick moisture and keep the foot dry, and allows ventilation around the foot.
 The sockliner can be removed and replaced with a medical orthotic for anyone who needs additional support.
 The midsole also has good durability and flexibility, and the drop helps add stability and energy return.

 The upper is made of synthetic material and fabric.
 The materials are woven together to create mesh-like ventilation holes for breathability.
 The construction is seamless so that the risk of irritation and friction is reduced.
 The Spevafoam 45 Lasting adds a soft platform at the bottom and a comfortable fit around the foot.
 At the top of the lacing system on the outside is a BOA Fit System that can be used to instantly release the laces or create a precise fit.
 When the laces are pulled in, DynaPanel is activated on the inside midfoot to add stability to the arch and surrounding area, and DynaTruss adds support without needing an uncomfortable post.
 There is also an internal sleeve instead of a tongue, called a Mono-Sock Fit System, that adds more comfort and feels like a sock.
 There is also a loop there to help adjust the fit of the shoe and put it on more easily.
 The toe cap helps prevent stubbing and bruising, the collar and heel are padded for comfort and support, and the heel counter adds durability to the back of the shoe and stabilizes the rearfoot to prevent sliding.